VAMDC/Standards/doc/source/vamdcxsams/introduction.rst

 Limitations
 --------------

-As of

-.. raw:: latex

-	\today

-, some parts of the schema are well developed (e.g., on atomic and molecular structure or processes) while the others are only in the initial phase of development (e.g., solids, environments).
+As of |today| , some parts of the schema are well developed (e.g., on atomic and molecular structure or processes) while the others are only in the initial phase of development (e.g., solids, environments).
 It was nevertheless decided to add those less-advanced sections in order to provide some insight into future